WDWS

-WDWS (1400 AM) is a commercial radio station in Champaign, Illinois, calling itself "Newstalk Radio 1400 & 93.9FM DWS."
-It airs a News/Talk radio format and is owned by The News-Gazette, the primary daily newspaper in the Champaign-Urbana Metropolitan Area.
+WDWS (1400 AM) is a commercial radio station in Champaign, Illinois, calling itself "Newstalk 1400 & 93.9FM DWS."
+It airs a news/talk radio format and is owned by The News-Gazette, the primary daily newspaper in the Champaign-Urbana Metropolitan Area.
 The radio studios and offices are at the newspaper's headquarters on Fox Drive in Champaign.

-WDWS is powered at 1,000 watts using a non-directional antenna.
+WDWS is powered at 1,000 watts around the clock using a non-directional antenna.
 The transmitter is on South Neil Street (U.S. Route 45) at West Windsor Road.
-WDWS provides at least secondary coverage to much of east-central Illinois due to the area's excellent ground conductivity.
-Its grade B signal reaches as far as Bloomington-Normal and Decatur.
+WDWS provides at least secondary coverage to much of east-central Illinois, as far west as Decatur and Bloomington-Normal, due to the area's excellent ground conductivity.
 Programming is also heard on 250-watt FM translator W230CW at 93.9 MHz.